 MIT: Klaus Gestwa, Professor of Eastern European History and Director of the Institute for Eastern European History and Regional Studies at the Eberhard Karls University of Tübingen; Anastasia Tikhomirova, journalist for taz, ZEIT ONLINE and Jungle World, among others; Afina Albrecht, who was honoured as Stuttgart Woman of the Year 2022 for her wide-ranging commitment.

-2nd film screening of ‚20 Days in Mariupol‘ followed by a panel discussion in the Atelier am Bollwerk.
+Film screening of ‚20 Days in Mariupol‘ followed by a panel discussion in the Atelier am Bollwerk.

 When the siege of Mariupol by the Russian invasion forces begins, most members of the press leave the Ukrainian harbour city.
 Filmmaker Mstyslav Chernov, photographer Evgeniy Maloletka and producer Vasilisa Stepanenko are the only international reporters on the ground to capture crucial images of the war.
 The film by Pulitzer Prize winner Mstyslav Chernov is based on his personal reports and vividly shows the heroism of news journalism in conflict zones.